 The Pizza Grille has three different locations in the Cumberland Valley (Lemoyne, Camp Hill, and Carlisle) and all three serve their many varieties of pizza on gluten-free crusts.

 Chalit’s Thai Bistro, located in Mechanicsburg, features a number of items that can be made gluten-free upon request, like the Thai Stir Fry, Pad Thai, and Fried Rice.

 Looking to indulge in some spirits or even want to experience the Cumberland Valley Beer Trail?
 While I’m unaware of any GF-beer produced in any of the craft breweries in the Valley, there are places to order ciders or other spirits, which gives you the chance to get your passport stamped and to win prizes.
-Grand Illusion Hard Cider specializes in ciders that they either produce themselves or have on tap from other producers (Grand Illusion also offers GF flatbreads if you want to eat there).
-Some other places to pick-up stickers and find GF drinks include: Brewhouse Grille, Appalachian Brewing Co., Mellow Mink Brewing, Cold Springs Inn & Brewing Company, Desperate Times Brewery, Hook & Flask Still Works, Molly Pitcher Brewing Co., Millworks, The Winery at Long Shot Farm, The Vegetable Hunter, Pizza Boy Brewing, Jigsys, Dead Lightning Distillery, and Ever Grain Brewing Co.
+Grand Illusion Hard Cider specializes in ciders that they either produce themselves or have on tap from other producers (Grand Illusion also offers a number of GF flatbreads, salads, entree options).
+Some other places to pick-up stickers and find GF drinks include: Brewhouse Grille, Appalachian Brewing Co., Mellow Mink Brewing, Cold Springs Inn & Brewing Company, Desperate Times Brewery, Hook & Flask Still Works, Molly Pitcher Brewing Co., Millworks, The Winery at Long Shot Farm, The Vegetable Hunter, Pizza Boy Brewing, Jigsy's, Dead Lightning Distillery, and Ever Grain Brewing Co.

 On The Go